psychicEgg/EDHM/Odyssey/README.md

 # EDHM
 ## **Elite Dangerous HUD Mod**

-**ALERT 19 September 2024:** EDHM for Odyssey is ready for FDev U18.09 !
+**ALERT 03 November 2024:** EDHM for Odyssey is ready for FDev U19.00 !

 HUGE Thank you to CMDRs Fred89210 for keeping EDHM alive!
 Expect updates via [EDHM UI](https://github.com/BlueMystical/EDHM_UI/releases/latest).

+---

+NOTE: Elements that only appear after joining a Faction are not currently modded

+FDev have made many changes, so if you notice any remaining orange elements (that aren't Power related) after the update, please let me know where they are and send me a screenshot in the [EDHM Discord](https://discord.gg/KTYgJegfYw)

 ---